samuelgrant/MailApi/README.md

 # Mail API
- A simple Mail API that allows 'front-end only' websites to send emails using malign
+ A simple Mail API that allows 'front-end only' websites to send emails using mailgun

 ## Server Config Instructions